Home | Personal Development | Self Compassion Article Archive | Kindsight

 All too common, we expect a better performance from ourselves.
 Somehow, this unscripted life is supposed to be perfectly navigated.
 And when post evaluation exposes error, we grumble about our stupidity.
 Stop that nasty habit.
 Self-denigration gets you nowhere; embrace a little self-compassion.
 Personal imperfection is okay.
 We are imperfect (perfectly imperfect).
 We never eliminate all the mistakes, missteps and even occasional evilness.
 Weaknesses impose on our lives, reminding of our human heritage.
 Mistakes are here to stay.

 We live effectively by recognizing mistakes and consciously addressing them.
 Patience and self-compassion must accompany this process of becoming.
 Expecting perfection frustrates the process.
 Through introspective thinking and compassionate understanding, we gain wisdom from errors.
-And with the wisdom, we improve the skill of living.
+And with the wisdom, we improve at the skill of living.

 When we harshly judge the normal slips and stumbles, we undermine personal value.
 By lowering self-image, we invite discouragement.
 This mindset weighs down the mind and drains precious energy, focusing on the self instead of the actions.
 We inevitably will make more mistakes.
-We need to lift our heads, widen our perspectives and view life with more kindness.
-The softness of kind-sight will create an internal support system to lift us through the difficult challenges of change.
+The same rule is true when influencing others.
+We don't need manipulative barbs, judging flaws, and citing flaws.
+We need kindness, patience and understanding.